 5. Eat one green apple a day.
 Apples create an alkaline state in the stomach, neutralizing excess acids and aiding in digestion.
 They don’t say, “an apple a day keeps the doctor away” for nothing!

 6. Eat one to two fermented foods a day, as they bring the blood and vital fluids back to a correct hydrogen level of pH7.35.
 Fermented foods are also packed with glorious digestive enzymes that your gut needs and craves to create healthy gut flora.
 And no!
 Wine doesn’t count while experiencing acid reflux.
-Fermented foods can be in the form of Bragg’s Apple Cider Vinegar sipped twice a day (2 tablespoons before lunch and before dinner), or by drinking kombucha.
-Other examples of fermented foods are sauerkraut, yogurt, and pickles.
+Fermented foods can be in the form of Bragg’s Apple Cider Vinegar sipped twice a day (2 tablespoons before lunch and before dinner), or by drinking kombucha or water kefir.
+Other examples of fermented foods are sauerkraut and yogurt.

 *Bonus step for those Wellness Warriors : Cut out red meat from your diet, and reduce all meat consumption in general.
 Once the acid reflux goes away, you can gradually introduce some red meat (humanely raised, grass fed, and hormone free please!) if desired.
 Making sure your beef is grass fed is crucial, as cows fed on corn makes for extremely acidic meat.